RomanPlusPlus/The-Open-Standard-of-Evidence-Based-Cryonics/README.md

 (to be written)

-The first version of this standard was written my Mike Darwin, and released under the [MIT License](https://github.com/RomanPlusPlus/The-Open-Standard-of-Evidence-Based-Cryonics/blob/master/LICENSE).
+The first version of this standard was written my Mike Darwin, and released under the permissive [MIT License](https://github.com/RomanPlusPlus/The-Open-Standard-of-Evidence-Based-Cryonics/blob/master/LICENSE).
 For the complete list of contributors, see [Contributors](https://github.com/RomanPlusPlus/The-Open-Standard-of-Evidence-Based-Cryonics/graphs/contributors).

 ### Feedback